 - The school achieved the Learning Outside the Classroom Gold award in October 2016.

-- The school achieved the Enhanced Healthy Schools Award in 2014 and in 2018.
+- The school achieved the Enhanced Healthy Schools Award in 2014.

 - The school became a Stonewall Champion in July 2014, championing diversity and working to eradicate bullying in all its forms.